Why would I use an extension?

 Extensions, anchors and subtotals

 If you have subtotals in your table, but can’t find an appropriate pre-existing tag in the taxonomy, you will need to create an extension – but which pre-existing concept do you anchor it to?
 In this specific case, it is possible to create extensions for subtotals without anchoring them to anything; instead, you need to add a calculation to the subtotal cell.
 This will solve the critical ‘Invalid anchoring’ validation error which would otherwise appear.
-For more information on adding calculations to cells, please see page 17 of the Tagger User Guide.

 If you do not have a row item label for the subtotal line, you will be prompted to create a name.
 You can always rename your extension by clicking on the Taxonomy Extension Properties tab and changing the Element Name.